priyarajesh7696/bootstrap-task2/Readme.md

-This is Bootstrap second task laud.png .the deploy link also given in about url
+This is Bootstrap second task laud.png .the deploy link also given in github About url